digilopment/ubuntu-web-monitoring/README.md

-# Ubuntu Real-Time System Monitoring on Website
+# Ubuntu Real-Time Docker Containers and System Monitoring on Website

 Ubuntu Real-Time System Monitoring on Website is a powerful application designed to monitor the performance and health of Ubuntu systems in real-time through a web interface.
 With this application, you can effortlessly track key system metrics, such as CPU usage, memory usage, disk utilization, and network activity, directly from your web browser.